• Skip to primary navigation

 Skillet Glazing

-• Place olive oil in a cast iron skillet over medium/high heat on the stove.
-Once the oil starts shimmering, add salmon fillets skin-side down.
-Add a few dashes of soy sauce (about one tsp) and a squeeze of honey (about one tsp) on top of each fillet and sprinkle with a little salt and pepper.
-Reduce heat to medium, cover pan and cook for 4 minutes.
+Add a few dashes of soy sauce (about one teaspoon) and a squeeze of honey (about one teaspoon) on top of each fillet and sprinkle with a little salt and pepper.
+Reduce heat to medium, cover the skillet and cook for 4 minutes.

 This is the point where the fillet will get seared and the honey and soy sauce will create a glaze.
 Don't worry if the salmon skin is blackened and crispy when you flip it over.
 The glaze on the fillet will be perfect once you remove it from the pan.